 He pulls at his necktie, loosening it enough to undo the top button.
 His shoulders are tight with tension, straining his suit jacket, and I frown at him.
 I didn’t think he cared that much about not winning, but apparently it got to him more than he admitted.

-I walk over and grab his hand, leading him to sit on the edge of the bed.
-I crawl up behind him and rub at his shoulders, a deep groan issuing forth from his throat.
+I walk over and grab his hand, leading him to sit on the edge of the bed, and crawl behind him to rub at his shoulders, a deep groan issuing forth from his throat.

 “I’m still really proud of you,” I tell him softly, working at the knots in his upper back.
 “You deserved to win.”